-From the cue sheet, you can send a route to your Apple Watch or start turn-by-turn navigation on your iPhone.
+From the cue sheet, you can start turn-by-turn navigation on your iPhone or Android, or you can send a route to your Apple Watch.

 Footpath will list out the major turns, along with their distance along the route, so you know exactly where to turn.